The Robots of Dawn

 Historical Context & Writing Background

-Published in 1983, the same year as Foundation's Edge, marking Asimov's return to both his Robot and Foundation series after decades.
-The novel is longer and more character-driven than the earlier Baley mysteries, reflecting Asimov's maturation as a writer.
+Published in 1983 by Doubleday), the same year as *Foundation's Edge*, marking Asimov's return to both his Robot and Foundation series after decades.
+According to the Internet Speculative Fiction Database, the novel is longer and more character-driven than the earlier Baley mysteries, reflecting Asimov's maturation as a writer.

 Critical Reception

-Well received as a strong return to the Baley-Daneel partnership.
+Well received as a strong return to the Baley–Daneel partnership.
 The novel's political depth and character development were praised.
-It was nominated for both the Hugo and Nebula Awards for Best Novel.
+It was nominated for both the Hugo Award and Nebula Award for Best Novel in 1984.

 Connection to Asimov's Universe